 Wouldn’t it be nice if you could dump your RV’s holding tanks at home?
-That would often be much more convenient.
+It would be much more convenient than sitting in line at the campground dump station on a Sunday morning.
 Well, guess what.
 You are in luck!
 You can dump your RV tanks at home!

 You certainly can dump your RV’s black and gray water holding tanks at home.
 And it is not that difficult to do.
-There are several standard methods employed to handle this task, and this post will cover three of them.
+There are several standard methods employed to handle this task, and this article will cover four of them.

 One note before we get started, never empty your gray or black water tanks onto the ground.
 Doing so will contaminate the environment and can also result in some pretty hefty fines, as well.
 Always use a safe disposal system, like a sewer or septic system, for dumping your RV waste.

-Can I Dump My RV Tanks into My Septic System?
+Can I Dump My RV Tanks Into My Private Septic System?

 How to Dump Your RV Tanks at Home